Your doctor may make an evaluation based on your signs and symptoms or may refer you to a sleep specialist in a sleep disorder center.

 During polysomnography, you're connected to equipment that monitors your heart, lung and brain activity, breathing patterns, arm and leg movements, and blood oxygen levels while you sleep.
 You may have a full-night or split-night sleep study.

 Polysomnography can help your doctor diagnose central sleep apnea.
-It also can help your doctor rule out other sleep disorders, such as periodic limb movements of sleep or narcolepsy, which can cause excessive daytime sleepiness but require different treatment.
+It also can help your doctor rule out other sleep disorders, such as obstructive sleep apnea, periodic limb movements of sleep or narcolepsy, which can cause excessive daytime sleepiness but require different treatment.